emmt/DataBags.jl/README.md

 interface implemented for containers.
 The following steps are needed:

-1. Make your type inherit from `Containers.AbstractContainer{K,V,D}` with `K` the key type, `V` the value type and `D <: AbstractDict{K,V}` the type of the dictionary storing the key-value map.
+1. Make your type inherit from `Containers.AbstractContainer{K,V,D}` with `K` the key type, `V` the value type and `D<:AbstractDict{K,V}` the type of the dictionary storing the key-value pairs.

-2. Extend the `Containers.contents(A::T)` method for your custom type `T` so that it returns the dictionary storing the key-value map in an instance `A`.
+2. Extend the `Containers.contents(A::T)` method for your custom type `T` so that it returns the dictionary storing the key-value pairs in an instance `A`.

-3. Provide some constructors to facilitate creation of objects of type `T`.
+3. Optionally provide some constructor(s) to facilitate creation of objects of type `T`.
 You may also consider extending the `Containers.wrap` method if.

 Here is a first example: